IngCr3at1on/letstalkaboutmonorepos/README.md

 Don't be afraid to use a command line interface, we will be using it for every single step discussed.

 Know git basics; you don't need to know how to filter a repo down (that's the point of this) but you should probably understand basic commit/push practices.

-Docker and docker-compose, we will be using both, understand their basics, please.